 Wages and rent are paid weekly which makes budgeting your paychecks much easier:

 These weekly costs will, of course, depend on your personal spending habits, where you live, how many hours you work, and if your job provides a higher pay/accommodation, but you should expect to be able to save some of your paycheck every week.

 Although you will most likely spend any extra cash on travel opportunities in between jobs, you have the potential to make back your start up costs:

-During your orientation upon arrival to Australia, you will meet travelers from all over the world.
+During your first week in Sydney, you’ll attend a brief orientation to prepare you for your job and housing search.
 Before you arrive, your bank account will already be opened – you won’t have to research Australian banks or finalize your account.
 Instead, the team will have prepared all of your paperwork in advance.
 They will also set you up for the Australian tax system and give you your Tax ID so you file taxes before you leave.